 As such, it makes sense for employers to implement policies in the workplace.
 However, this is not without controversy as some employees may perceive it as an interference in their private life.
 The lack of elaborate laws on drug and alcohol testing in the country further complicates things.
 Still, if an employee compromises workplace safety, testing can be justified on health and safety grounds depending on the nature of the work.

 Incorporating employees in the testing process

-Before carrying out a test on an employee, it’s important to obtain his/her consent even when it is stipulated by the employment contract.
+Before carrying out a test on an employee, it’s important to obtain his/her consent even when the employment contract stipulates it.
 This will help maintain the employee’s morale helping maintain loyalty and productivity.

-Managers and supervisors, on the other hand, should be adequately trained on when employees should be referred for a test.
+On the other hand, managers and supervisors should be adequately trained on when employees should be referred for a test.
 This will minimise unnecessary tests that can be easily interpreted by employees as a form of harassment.
-Engage a professional service provider to ensure the process is smooth leaving you with a safe workplace and a happy workforce.
+Engage a professional service provider to ensure the process is smooth, leaving you with a safe workplace and a happy workforce.

 At Recovery Partners, we provide on-site drug and alcohol testing.
-We are committed to helping companies navigate the process as smoothly as possible without infringing on the rights of their workers.
+We are committed to helping companies navigate the process as smoothly as possible without infringing on their workers’ rights.

 Our consultants love to have a chat, so go ahead and give us a call on 1300 OHS RTW (647 789) or email firstname.lastname@example.org